BIATeam/BIADocs/docs/60-Migration/90-PackageTheFramework/PackageTheFramework.md

 ## Deliver the version
 - Create a release of the version in the 3 repository BIADocs, BIADemo and BIATemplate
-- Post message for developers, to informe than a new version is available.
+- Post message for developers, to inform than a new version is available.

 ## Prepare Migration
 - Follow those steps: [PREPARE MIGRATION](./10-PrepareMigration.md)